dsoto/WP19/outline.md

 - These observed fuel costs are likely higher than those in least-cost models for electricity planning
     - If the observed costs are above another option, least-cost planning hasn't been achieved
     - The $2 per kVA is likely above the levelized cost for solar PV with battery storage
-    - Using the Lazard LCOE and LCOS studies we can create a composite estimate of 1.03 -- 1.70 USD per kWh for PV and storage. {cite Lazard_LCOE, Lazard_LCOS}
+    - Using the Lazard LCOE and LCOS studies we can create a composite estimate of 1.03 -- 1.70 USD per kWh for PV and storage. [@Lazard_LCOE @Lazard_LCOS]
     - While this is a high LCOE it is below the observed fuel cost for one of the villages and invites us to reconsider the least cost assumptions.

 ## Capital vs Operating Costs

 - diesel generators are attractive because they are affordable to purchase and install
     - Diesel is the least cost option from a capital perspective
-    - if the cost of maintenance and operation isn't priced, they will be installed in cases where they are not the least cost option (jaramillo?)
+    - If the cost of maintenance and operation isn't priced, they will be installed in cases where they are not the least cost option (jaramillo?)

 ## Carbon Impact

 - High specific fuel consumption means high carbon intensity of electricity
-    - under ideal conditions an efficient diesel generator has comparable cost and carbon intensity compared to existing fossil sources
+    - Under ideal conditions an efficient diesel generator has comparable cost and carbon intensity compared to existing fossil sources
-    - diesel cost and carbon intensity can match or greatly exceed coal and NG averages
+    - Diesel cost and carbon intensity can match or greatly exceed coal and NG averages
     - TODO: calculate the carbon intensity for each generator and compare to coal and others

 ## Potential Improvements